-Additionally, UMC is the first and only hospital in El Paso to have 24/7 coverage by an Interventional Neurologist.
+Additionally, UMC is the first and only hospital in El Paso to have 24/7 neurointervention, stroke, neurocritical care and neurology coverage.
 The Neurology program is rapidly growing and committed to providing life-saving care to victims of stroke.
 UMC’s team of experts continues to stay up-to-date with the latest medical treatment and technology and is striving to become a Comprehensive Stroke Center.

 What is Stroke?

 Stroke is an emergency.
 It is an attack on the brain, which cuts off vital blood flow and oxygen.
 Stroke is the fourth leading cause of death, killing 137,000 people each year in the United States.
 It is the leading cause of serious long-term disability in adults.

 Signs and Symptoms